smaht-dac/pipelines-docs/docs/pipelines/methylation_fiberseq_pacbio-hifi.md

 ---
 layout: page
-title: Methylation, Fiber-seq
+title: Methylation and Tags
 menubar: docs_menu
 tabs: long_read_pacbio-hifi_tabs
 show_sidebar: false
 ---

-# Methylation Tags Linking, Fiber-seq
+# Methylation and Tags Linking

+During the alignment process using pbmm2, methylation, and other tags are linked from the unaligned to the alignment BAM file.
+The specific tags may vary depending on the method used to generate the data.
+Here is a definition of these tags.

+## Fiber-seq

 Fiber-seq[^1] is a chromatin mapping technique that employs methyltransferases to create a stencil, mapping chromatin fibers onto the underlying DNA template.
 The method offers high-resolution insights into chromatin structure, at nearly single-molecule level, facilitating the monitoring of nucleosome positions.

-PacBio HiFi data are processed through [fibertools-rs](https://github.com/fiberseq/fibertools-rs) to generate unaligned BAM files. fibertools-rs adds additional information to the files creating tags that are linked by pbmm2 during alignment.
+Raw PacBio HiFi data are processed through [fibertools-rs](https://github.com/fiberseq/fibertools-rs) to generate unaligned BAM files. fibertools-rs adds additional information to the files creating tags that are linked by pbmm2 during alignment.

 Fiber-seq generates the following tags: